nesi/ARCS-systems/data-services/DFuserdoc/all.rst

 This interface has limitations supporting large files and bulk operations.
 Ther are also limitations with the authentication setup as we need to provide a secure, stronly authenticated environment and it is difficult to not compromise useability in this context.
-See `known issues`_.
+See `known issues <http://www.arcs.org.au/products-services/data-services/arcs-data-fabric-1/arcs-data-fabric-1>`_.

 We also support a webdav interface, for which there is a wide variety of client software available, but some is quite tricky to setup and use, particularly with the stromg authentication and encryption we require.
 Software is available to 'mount' the ARCS data fabric to make it available like a filesystem or shared drive.
-Webdav and mounting the data fabric also have problems with large file support.  iThey also have issues with authentication timing out (and not offering graceful options for re-authenticating) and there being no way of setting access permissions.
+Webdav and mounting the data fabric also have problems with large file support.
+They also have issues with authentication timing out (and not offering graceful options for re-authenticating) and there being no way of setting access permissions.

 The underlying technology for the Data Fabric is iRODS, and command line clients can also be setup to use the full functionality of that system.
-With the authentication systems we are using this is non-trivial and most usesr will not use this interface and it is not mentioned further in this guide.
+With the authentication systems we are using this is non-trivial and most users will not use this interface and it is not mentioned further in this guide.
 Feel free to contact help@arcs.org.au for more information.